7066 Nessus: Rotation period

 As of 2018, no rotational lightcurve of Nessus has been obtained from photometric observations.
 However, a brightness variation of 0.5 magnitude was measured in the 1990s, indicating that the body has a non-spherical, elongated shape.
 The body's rotation period and pole remain unknown.

 Diameter and albedo

 According to the Herschel Space Observatory with its PACS instrument, Nessus measures 57 kilometers in diameter and its surface has an albedo of 0.086, while infrared observations with the Spitzer Space Telescope gave a diameter of 60 kilometers with an albedo of 0.065.
 The Collaborative Asteroid Lightcurve Link assumes a carbonaceous standard albedo of 0.057 and derives a diameter of 68.48 kilometers based on an absolute magnitude of 9.55.

 In popular culture

-Nessus is present in the online video game Destiny 2, and is referenced in its predecessor Destiny 1, where as Nessus can be visited by players in the game.
-Nessus is described in the game as a planetoid that has been terraformed by a cybernetic species known as the Vex into a "machine world".
+Nessus is a playable destination in the 2017 video game Destiny 2, after previously being referenced in the series' 2014 debut entry Destiny.
+Known simply as "Nessus," it is described as a planetoid that has been terraformed by a cybernetic species known as the Vex into a "machine world".